sparkflows/sparkflows-docs/docs/machine-learning/clustering.rst

    * - Title
      - Description
    * - Gaussian Mixture
-     - Mixture : A Gaussian Mixture Model represents a composite distribution whereby points are drawn from one of k Gaussian sub-distributions, each with its own probability.
+     - A Gaussian Mixture Model represents a composite distribution whereby points are drawn from one of k Gaussian sub-distributions, each with its own probability.
 The spark.ml implementation uses the expectation-maximization algorithm to induce the maximum-likelihood model given a set of samples.

    * - KMeans
      - k-means is one of the most commonly used clustering algorithms that clusters the data points into a predefined number of clusters.
 The MLlib implementation includes a parallelized variant of the k-means++ method called kmeans||.